champrats/terraform-projects/terraform-azure-demo/README.md

 - **Resource Group (`terraform-rg`)**: A container that holds related resources (e.g., Azure Data Factory, Web Apps, Databricks, VMs) for an Azure solution.

 - **Storage Account (`labaigoadlsauc1`)**: A unique namespace for your data storage that is accessible from anywhere, such as Azure Databricks.

+- **Azure Databricks workspace (`aigo-dbx-lab-auc1-01`)**: A cloud data intelligence platform for developing and running big data and machine learning applications, leveraging Apache Spark for data processing, data engineering, and integrated tools for analytics and visualisation.

 <br> <!-- Break between lines -->